react-native-nigeria-community/react-native-cloudinary-image-picker/README.md

 and that's it, you're all good to go!

-If should you have any issue setting up image picker, please visit the [official docs](https://github.com/react-native-community/react-native-image-picker) for help
+If you have any issue setting up image picker, please visit the [official docs](https://github.com/react-native-community/react-native-image-picker) for help

 ### Usage